-Students in Practicum and Internship log all hours through Time2Track (T2T), the online database provided by the program.
-Both students and supervisors are provided technical assistance in setting up their T2T accounts.
-The three categories in which students log their hours are direct contact hours, indirect hours, and supervision hours.
-Activities available in each type are listed in the table below.
-All hours are submitted in T2T and are reviewed by the site supervisor.
-Once site supervisors approve the hours, they are included in the student's permanent count of hours.
+Students in Practicum and Internship log all hours through Tevera.
+Both students and supervisors are provided technical assistance in setting up their Tevera accounts.
+All hours are submittedin Tevera and are reviewed by the site supervisor.
 Both students and site supervisors are expected to complete monthly time logs no later than the 5th of the following month.
-Note, hours documented in T2T are a permanent record that can be accessed post-graduation as students seek licensure.
+Note, hours documented in Tevera are a permanent record that can be accessed post-graduation as students seek licensure.

-3. K GRADE RATIONALE
+3. K and Y GRADE RATIONALE